fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

             ...

-In configuration file, the solvers settings can be driven with:
+In the configuration file, the solvers in CycleGroup classes can be controlled with:

 .. code-block:: yaml

     model_options:
         "first_loop.*": # a more or less restrictive pattern could be used
-            # This line deactivates the solvers for all concerned groups.
+            # This line deactivates the solvers for CycleGroup-derived classes.
-            # This can be useful to rely only on the solver(s) defined in configuration file for 'first_loop'
+            # This can be useful to rely only on higher level solver(s).
             use_solvers : False
         "second_loop.*":
-            # This line activates the solvers for all concerned groups even for class created
+            # This line activates the solvers for CycleGroup-derived classes,
             # even for group derived from CycleGroup with 'use_solvers_by_default=False'
             # The default solver classes defined for each group are used.
             use_solvers : True